 Professor Ashraf teaches introduction to public policy.
 She is co-founder of Green Squash Consulting and has in-depth knowledge of and experience with governments, NGOs, public and private foundations, and academia.
 She has identified opportunities for new policy initiatives, and developed policy proposals and strategic initiatives for the Office of the Deputy Mayor.
 She served as the chair of the Youth Violence Prevention Task Force, and as a data analyst at the New York Department of Health and Mental Hygiene.
 Professor Ashraf previously served as a special advisor to the Open Society Foundation.
 She holds a B.S. in Biology from University of Wisconsin, Madison, and MPH from University of Michigan-Ann Arbor.

-Ofronama Biu is a research manager for worker education at the CUNY School of Labor and Urban Studies.
+Ofronama Biu teaches quantitative methods.
+She is a research manager for worker education at the CUNY School of Labor and Urban Studies.
 She holds a Ph.D. in Public and Urban Policy from the Milano School of International Affairs, Management, and Urban Policy at The New School.
 Her research interests include labor market and workforce development policies and racial stratification.
 Professor Biu brings extensive experience in project management, program evaluation, partnership building, employer engagement, and direct service to participants.
 Previously, as a senior research associate at the Building Movement Project, Professor Biu worked on national projects focused on leadership, including Race to Lead reports, service and social change, and movement building, as well as place-based projects in Detroit and New Mexico.
 She was also a senior research associate at the NYC Labor Market Information Service at the CUNY Graduate Center, where she directed research projects on trends impacting the social services and middle-skill healthcare workforce.
 Meanwhile, she has co-founded a nonprofit organization that connects youth to media professionals for skill-building and mentoring opportunities.
 Professor Biu holds a bachelor’s degree in psychology from the NYU College of Arts and Science and a Master in Public Administration (MPA) degree from the NYU Wagner School of Public Service.
-Professor Biu can be reached at firstname.lastname@example.org .
+Professor Biu can be reached at email@example.com .